Student bills:

 1. Get them sorted as soon as possible

 You’ll want to sort out bills as soon as you move in.
-Utilities such as internet can take a good week to install, if not longer!
+Utilities such as Wi-Fi can take a good week to install, if not longer!
 The last thing you want is to live in a house without any internet for a few weeks.

 2. Find the best deals…but read the small print!